Top things to do in Florence, Italy

 Find a Wine Window

-There are two original wine windows in Florence and we visited one just to see what the hype was about.
-When they ask your order, you can choose from a red or white or a limoncello cocktail.
+There are two original wine windows in Florence, and we visited one just to see what the hype was about.
+When they ask for your order, you can choose from a red, or white, or a limoncello cocktail.
 The wine was good, the cocktail was better, but the experience is why you go.

 Accademia Gallery